top of page

 Anatomical Progression (What Actually Changes)

-• Level 1: competing IT architectures reduce → one IT structure emerges.
+• Level 1: competing IT architectures reduce → one IT Anatomy emerges.

-• Level 2: competing departmental structures reduce → one structure per function.
+• Level 2: competing departmental structures reduce → one anatomy per department (function).

-• Level 3: departmental interpretation reduces → one enterprise structure governs behaviour.
+• Level 3: departmental interpretation reduces → one enterprise anatomy governs behaviour.

 Simple Mental Model